2016–17 Virginia Tech Hokies men's basketball team

 The 2016–17 Virginia Tech Hokies men's basketball team represented Virginia Polytechnic Institute and State University during the 2016–17 NCAA Division I men's basketball season.
 The Hokies were led by third-year head coach Buzz Williams and played their home games at Cassell Coliseum in Blacksburg, Virginia as a member of the Atlantic Coast Conference.
 They finished the season 22–11, 10–8 in ACC play to finish a three-way tie for seventh place.
 As the No. 7 seed in the ACC tournament, they beat Wake Forest before losing to Florida State in the quarterfinals.
-They received an at-large big to the NCAA tournament.
+They received an at-large bid to the NCAA tournament.
 As a No. 9 seed in the East region, they lost in the first round to Wisconsin.

 Previous season

 The Hokies finished the 2015–16 season 20–15, 10–8 in ACC play to finish in a tie for seventh place.
-They defeated Florida State in the second round of the ACC tournament to advance to the quarterfinals where they lost to Miami (FL).
-They were invited to the National Invitation Tournament where they defeated Princeton in the first round to advance to the second round where they lost to BYU.
+They defeated Florida State in the second round of the ACC tournament to advance to the quarterfinals, where they lost to Miami (FL).
+They were invited to the National Invitation Tournament, where they defeated Princeton in the first round to advance to the second round, where they lost to BYU.